HardikHajela/FamCareAPP/readme.md

 Lastly, in the Sort section, the achievements can be viewed and sorted as per the parameters entered for the day!

-This application is a Prograssive Web App and was made solely by me in a Span of 3 days.
+This application is a Prograssive Web App and was made solely by me in 3 days.
 If there's anything regarding to the App or the code you'd like to convey, I'm always open to Questions, Concerns and Comments.
 Any Input'll be appriciated! :D <br />

 Thank you!
 Have a Good one! :)